hirosystems/docs/docs/get-started/stacks-blockchain-api.md

 :::

-The API is comprised of two parts: the Stacks Blockchain API and the Stacks Node RPC API.
-The Node RPC API is exposed by every running node.
-Stacks Blockchain API, however, introduces additional capabilities (for example, retrieving all transactions).
+The Stacks 2.0 Blockchain API is comprised of two parts: the "Stacks Blockchain API" and the "Stacks Node RPC API".
+The Stacks Node RPC API is exposed by every running node participating in the Stacks Blokchain.
+However, the Stacks Blockchain API introduces additional capabilities (for example, retrieving all transactions).
 It also proxies calls directly to Stacks Node RPC API.

 ![api-diagram](/img/api-diagram.png)